 The Engineering and Physical Science DTP

-Funded by the Engineering and Physical Science Research Council, the Engineering and Physical Science DTP funds postgraduate researchers across the faculties of Engineering, and Maths and Physical Sciences, offering them the chance to engage with our vibrant research culture and enjoy the benefits of our outstanding resources including state-of-the-art laboratories, high performance computer facilities and one of the UK's major academic libraries.
+Funded by the Engineering and Physical Science Research Council, the Engineering and Physical Science DTP funds postgraduate researchers across the faculties of Faculty of Engineering and Physical Sciences, offering them the chance to engage with our vibrant research culture and enjoy the benefits of our outstanding resources including state-of-the-art laboratories, high performance computer facilities and one of the UK's major academic libraries.
 The DTP also provides funding for a number of industrially co-sponsored studentships.

 The Panorama NERC DTP